Projects

 • White box on left side of the rear of the robot

-• Monitors and controls power for all motors, sensors, and the Microzed
+• Monitors and controls power for all motors, sensors, and the Zynq

 • Supercapacitor backup to allow graceful shutdown when power is cut

-• Black, brown and white box on the right side of the robot
+• Black, brown and white box (sort of resembles a s’more) on the right side of the robot

 2016

-• Control functions divided between Raspberry pi, Mojo FPGA, and teensy 3.2
+• Control functions divided between Raspberry pi, Spartan 6 FPGA, and ARM microcontroller

 • Designed, ordered, assembled, programmed, and tested in less than one month

-Rear view of 2017 robot, showing MicroZed carrier, SMORE, and power wiring
+Rear view of 2017 robot, showing main controller, SMORE, and wiring

 Test models of the controller (left) and power management board (right)

-Control electronics prototypes - MicroZed carrer board on left, SMORE on right
+2017 electronics prototypes - Zynq board on left, SMORE on right

 Colibri